What is an air miles card?

 You also need a reputable credit score to be eligible for most air miles credit cards.
 This means you’ve not defaulted on any credit agreements in the past, paid debts and bills promptly, and not made too many credit applications in a short time period.

-One of the best ways to check which air miles credit cards you’re likely to be accepted for is to use MoneySuperMarket’s Smart Search facility.
+One of the best ways to check which air miles credit cards you’re likely to be accepted for is to use MoneySuperMarket’s Eligibility Checker facility.

 Pros and cons of air miles cards